muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Melody swung her arm around the horned boy's and seemed to be making her best attempt at pushing him but she doesn't seem to be making any progress.

-As this happened, hhe horned boy made his move by kicking into her body as his hands were caught Melody's hold.
+As this happened, the horned boy made his move by kicking into her body as his hands were caught Melody's hold.

 Melody took a hit, then another...

 The third hit came and she flew off of the boy.

-She didn't look like she was in good shape but she continued anyways.
+She didn't look like she was in good shape but she continued regardless.

 She made the same approach as last time and the boy blocked her attack all the same.

 She tackled him right after in the same way too but this time making much more progress.

-Unfortunately, the one of the horned boy's arms were free this time and he pummled her with with his free arm and also kicked at her.
+Unfortunately, one of the horned boy's arms were free this time and he pummeled her with his free arm and also kicked at her.

 This time, things seemed different.

-Melody made an attmept to push the horned boy to the side during his kick.
+Melody made an attempt to push the horned boy to the side during his kick.

 This seemed to have succeeded as the boy fell to his side.